 School: Northern High School

-Cuba recognizes that there is no easy solution or policy that will properly solve the growing ambitions of the world surrounding the impending issue of conflict minerals to prevent more damage to Central America and its people.
-Cuba believes that solving this issue is necessary to prevent more conflict from brewing in countries like the DRC.
-Countries with an interest in the area of conflict minerals must take action soon to ensure that there are no more innocent lives wasted away from this issue.
+The Republic of Cuba recognizes that there is no simple conclusion or policy that will properly solve the growing ambitions of the world surrounding the sectarian conflict.
+Despite these growing conflicts Cuba believes that putting an end to these omnipotent conflicts will lead to a better world.
+Countries with an interest in de-escalating these sectarian conflicts must take similar initiatives to plan and make sure these conflicts get resolved.
 The Republic of Cuba calls on the nations of Argentina, Ukraine, United Arab Emirates, Gabon, Finland, North Korea, and Albania to ensure their priorities are in the best interest of the world as a whole.
-Furthermore, Cuba looks forward to working with all of these other nations and all other interested parties to create a cohesive solution in order to tackle this pervasive issue.
+Furthermore, Cuba looks forward to working with these nations and all other parties to create a cohesive solution to tackle this pervasive issue.